ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 az devops logout
 ```

 The script first logins in to Azure DevOps with the token created during the prerequisites step.
 It then queries the id of the environment and deletes it.
-Lastly we log out of Azure DevOps.
+Lastly, we log out of Azure DevOps.

 ### Delete the Azure virtual machine

-After deleting the Azure Pipelines environment we can delete the Azure virtual machine.
-Because we've create a new resource group that only contains the Azure virtual machine, we can simply delete the entire resource group with the following code.
+After deleting the Azure Pipelines environment, we can delete the Azure virtual machine.
+Because we've created a new resource group that only contains the Azure virtual machine, we can simply delete the entire resource group with the following code.

 ```powershell
 az group delete --name $(environmentName) --no-wait --yes